 If you need more than one joint replacement surgery, such as a knee and a

-guidelines that may help you and your doctor
+hip, talk to your doctor.
+There are guidelines that may help you and your doctor

-decide in which order to do the surgeries.
+decide which surgery to do first.

 Complete the surgery information form (PDF)(What is a PDF document?) to help you prepare for this surgery.